nelsonudochukwu/qts3-wmb-test/outreachy/qts-index.md

 #

+## Viewing Batch Detials and History
+You can track the progress and status of a specific batch by entering the **Batch ID** in the appropriate field and clicking the **See batch details** button.
+This displays information like the number of edits made, the success or failure of operations, and any errors that occurred.

+#

 <a id="batches-per-user"></a>
 #### C. See all Batches per User in QuickStatements
-In QuickStatements, multiple users can execute multiple batches and each batch is tied to a user.
-To see all recent batches made by a user in QuickStatements, insert the username of the user in the username field and click 'See batches by user'.
-It lists the batches you’ve run, including:
+To view the history of batch edits by a specific user:
+1. Enter the **username** of the user in the username field (username can be found at wiki-login.)
+2. Click **See batches by user** to list all the batches that the user has submitted.
+The list will include:
-- Batch IDs
+- **Batch IDs**
-- Descriptions (if you added custom names)
+- **Descriptions (if you added custom names)**
-- Status (e.g., in progress, completed, or failed)
+- **Status (e.g., in progress, completed, or failed)**
-- Dates
+- **Dates**
-- Number of edits in the batch
+- **Number of edits in the batch**

 > [!NOTE]
 > Each batch has a unique URL associated with it.
 You can bookmark or share this URL to access or monitor a batch later.